Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Related work

 \subsection{Unsupervised Speech Unit Discovery Methods from Speech Data Only}

-Lexical acquisition by unsupervised learning is cost effective in that it does not require a large amount of labeled data to be prepared for learning.
-Studies on discovering units, such as words, from spoken utterances using unsupervised learning have been conducted with various approaches~\cite{lee2012nonparametric,kamper2016unsupervised,ondel2016variational,glarner2018full,chorowski2019unsupervised,van2020vector}.
+Lexical acquisition by unsupervised learning is cost-effective because it does not require a large amount of labeled data to be prepared for learning.
+Studies on discovering units, such as words, from spoken utterances using unsupervised learning have been conducted using various approaches~\cite{lee2012nonparametric,kamper2016unsupervised,ondel2016variational,glarner2018full,chorowski2019unsupervised,van2020vector}.
 The main purpose of these previous studies was to enable automatic speech recognition to be applied to languages with few resources for learning, rather than imitating the infant statistical learning process via the constructive approach, as was introduced in the previous section.
-Kamper et al.~\cite{kamper2016unsupervised} proposed a method that used acoustic word embeddings in word segmentation by unsupervised learning.
-However, this study did not explicitly deal with phoneme or syllable segmentation, but focused only on word segmentation.
+Kamper et al.~\cite{kamper2016unsupervised} proposed a method that used acoustic word embeddings in word segmentation by unsupervised learning; however, they did not explicitly deal with phoneme or syllable segmentation but focused only on word segmentation.